AKSHIT3107/REAL-TIME-FACE-DETECTION/README.md

-# Face Detecton In Python Using OpenCV
+# Real Time Face Detecton In Python Using OpenCV

 # OpenCV